guettli/programming-guidelines/README.rst

 If you do coding/programming to implement your backup of data, then you are on the wrong track.

-It is very likely that I will do it wrong, and this will be a big risk, if your context is backing up data.
+It is very likely that you will do it wrong, and this will be a big risk, if your context is backing up data.

 Why?
 Because you will notice your fault if you try to recover your data.